opencast/opencast-docker/README.md

 # Images

 Opencast comes in different distributions.
 For each of the official distributions there is a specific Docker image.
 Each version is tagged.
-For example the full image name containing the `admin` distribution at version `3.4` is `opencast/admin:3.4`.
+For example the full image name containing the `admin` distribution at version `4.0` is `opencast/admin:4.0`.
 Leaving the version out will install the latest one.

 ## `allinone`

 This image contains all Opencast modules necessary to run a full Opencast installation.
 It's useful for small and local test setups.
 If you however want to run Opencast in a distributed fashion, you probably should use a combination of `admin`, `worker` and `presentation` containers.

-## `admin`, `worker`, `adminpresentation`, `adminworker`, `ingest` and `presentation`
+## `admin`, `adminpresentation`, `adminworker`, `ingest`, `presentation` and `worker`,

 These images contain the Opencast modules of the corresponding Opencast distributions.

 ## `build`

 This images helps you set up a development environment for Opencast.
 For more information see [here](Dockerfiles/build/README.md).

+## `migration`

+TODO: add migration distribution

 # Usage